Apple's Worst Business Decisions: Another Perspective

 Perhaps Apple's biggest failure in the cloning era was not licensing the Mac OS to Gateway, which asked Apple to cut license fees so it could produce less expensive clones to flood the market.
 That was, after all, Apple's hope for the clone program - that low-cost Mac OS computers would grow the user base.

 Instead Apple licensed the Mac OS to companies with no experience designing and marketing computers: Radius, Power Computing, Motorola, and Umax.
-And each of these companies discovered what Apple already knew - profits were to be made selling high-end Macs, not low-end ones.
+Each of these companies discovered what Apple already knew – profits were to be made selling high-end Macs, not low-end ones.

 Not Buying or Licensing an Outside OS Sooner

-Apple had to reach the point of desperation before it would consider giving up its own OS projects.
-With competition from Windows 95 and NT, the PowerBook 5300 disaster (see The PowerBook 5300 Turns 11: A Reminiscence, PowerBook 5300 Exposed, and Road Apples: PowerBook 5300), problems with its own "future OS" project, and clones cutting into the profitable end of Apple's Mac business, Apple was desperate.
+Apple had to reach the point of desperation before it would consider giving up its own OS projects, such as Copland and Pink.
+With competition from Windows 95 and NT, the PowerBook 5300 disaster (see The PowerBook 5300 Turns 11: A Reminiscence, PowerBook 5300 Exposed, and Road Apples: PowerBook 5300), problems with its own “future OS” projects, and clones cutting into the profitable end of Apple’s Mac business, Apple was desperate.

-Although it would have helped Apple to buy NeXT a year earlier, as Hormby states, I don't think Apple would have seriously considered this step while it was flying high.
-And Apple was flying high in 1995 - it would be 10 years before the company was once again as profitable.
+Although it would have helped if Apple had bought NeXT a year earlier, as Hormby states, I don’t think Apple would have seriously considered this step while it was flying high.
+And Apple was flying high in 1995 – it would be 10 years before the company was once again as profitable.

 Other Failures